fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

-Now we can populate the drop down in index.html with cells from the selected project.
-Let's add a variable named projectCells at the top of index.js to hold a local reference to cells returned by the SDK:
+Now we can populate the drop down in `index.html` with cells from the selected project.
+Let's add a variable named `projectCells` at the top of `js/index.js` to hold a local reference to cells returned by the SDK:

+{% label %}js/index.js{% endlabel %}
 ```js
 var viewport, projects, selectedProject, projectCells
 ```

-Then, let's add a function fetchCells to index.js to get cells from Flux based on the selected project.
-This will populate our projectCells variable, and add items to the cell list declared in index.html:
+Then, let's add a function `fetchCells` to `js/index.js` to get cells from Flux based on the selected project.
+This will populate our `projectCells` variable, and add items to the cell list declared in `index.html`:

+{% label %}js/index.js{% endlabel %}
 ```js
 /**
  * Fetch the cells (keys) of the currently selected project from Flux.